-Responsibilities of the Liaison are to:
+Responsibilities of the liaison are to:

 - a.
-Establish and develop meaningful relationships and networks with local and distant employers, education partners, applicable One-Stop Centers, local Workforce Investment Boards (WIBs), and other Workforce Investment Act (WIA) partners to promote and provide job opportunities for graduates. - b.
+Establish and develop meaningful relationships and networks with local and distant employers, education partners, applicable American Systems job centers, local Workforce Investment Boards (WIB), and other Workforce Investment Act (WIA) partners to promote and provide job opportunities for graduates. - b.
 Establish and develop meaningful relationships with members of the local community to keep them informed about the projects of the Job Corps center and changes to the rules, procedures, or activities of the center that may affect the community, and planning events of mutual interest to the community and the Job Corps center. - c.
 Provide support to the Center Industry Council (CIC) and Community Relations Council (CRC).